kevalpanwala27/PropertyPro/README.md

 3. Configure the build settings to build and deploy the React.js frontend.
 4. Set up environment variables for MongoDB connection and Firebase configuration.
 5. Deploy the application.

-## Contributing

-Contributions are welcome!
-If you'd like to contribute to PropertyPro, please follow these guidelines:

-1. Fork the repository.
-2. Create a new branch: `git checkout -b feature/my-feature`.
-3. Commit your changes: `git commit -am 'Add new feature'`.
-4. Push to the branch: `git push origin feature/my-feature`.
-5. Submit a pull request.

-## License

-This project is licensed under the [MIT License](LICENSE).